 How will you enforce these by-laws?

-Municipal enforcement officers and Halifax Regional Police will enforce these amended by-laws.
+Municipal by-law compliance officers and Halifax Regional Police will enforce these amended by-laws along with all other municipal by-laws.

 When does this come into affect?